Emergency Medical Responders Confront Racial Bias

 He gave the patient glucose — but no pain medicine.

-Dahlke says he did not address the man's pain in this case because by the time he'd stabilized the patient they had arrived at the hospital — where it was the responsibility of the emergency department staff to take over.
+Dahlke says he did not address the man's pain in this case because by the time he had stabilized the patient they had arrived at the hospital — where it was the responsibility of the emergency department staff to take over.

 "When people are acutely sick or injured, pain medication is important," Dahlke says.
 "But it's not the first thing we're going to worry about.
 We're going to worry about life threats.
 You're not necessarily going to die from pain, and we're going to do what satisfies the need in the moment to get you into the ambulance and to the hospital and to a higher level of care."

-Dahlke say he is not sure whether, if the patient had been white, he'd have administered pain medicine, though he doesn't think so.
+Dahlke says he is not sure whether, if the patient had been white, he would have administered pain medicine, though he doesn't think so.

 "Is it something that I think about when I come across a patient that does not look like me?
 I don't know that it changes my treatment," he says.